 November 14, 1994: The day Martina Navratilova retired from the tour

-On this day, November 14, 1994, tennis legend Martina Navratilova, aged 38, played her final match on the tour, defeated by Gabriela Sabatini in the first round of the Masters Cup (6-4, 6-2).
-The former world No 1, who held at the time the record of the longest reign with 332 weeks spent on top of the WTA rankings, still held world No 5 ranking, and had not finished a year outside of the top 5 since her first year as a professional player, in 1975.
+On this day, November 14 in 1994, tennis legend Martina Navratilova, aged 38, played her final match on the tour, defeated by Gabriela Sabatini in the first round of the WTA Tour Championships (6-4, 6-2).
+The former world No 1, who at the time held the record of the longest reign at No 1 with 332 weeks spent atop the WTA rankings, was still ranked No 5 in the world, and had not finished a season outside the top 5 since 1975, her first year as a professional player.

 Gabriela Sabatini, from Argentina, was born in 1970.
-Successful at a very young age, she became in 1985 the youngest player to reach the semi-final at Roland-Garros, where she was defeated by Chris Evert (6-4, 6-1).
+Successful at a very young age, in 1985, she became the youngest player to reach the semi-final at Roland-Garros, where she was defeated by Chris Evert (6-4, 6-1).
 In the following years, Sabatini, displaying a beautiful one-handed backhand, established herself in the top 10, reaching the semi-final at Wimbledon in 1986 (lost to Martina Navratilova), and two more times at the French Open in 1987 and 1988, each time defeated by Steffi Graf.
-In 1988, in Boca Raton, she was the first of only two players to beat Graf (2-6, 6-3, 6-1), and at the US Open, she finished runner-up to the same Graf (6-3, 3-6, 6-1).
+In 1988, in Boca Raton, she was the first of only two players to beat Graf (2-6, 6-3, 6-1) that year, and at the US Open, she finished runner-up to her German rival (6-3, 3-6, 6-1).

-The women’s Masters Cup, known as the Virginia Slims Championships, was originally founded in 1972.
+The women’s season-ending event, known as the Virginia Slims Championships, was originally founded in 1972.
 Its first edition was held in Boca Raton, Florida, and the tournament moved to Los Angeles and Oakland before eventually settling down in New York in 1979.
 The venue of the event was the famous Madison Square Garden, where 18,000 spectators could be hosted.
-In 1994, the first 16 players in the world qualified for the Championships, and, unlike in modern days, there was no round robin.
-Since 1984, it was the only tournament on the women’s tour where the final was played under a best-to-five set format.
-Navratilova, who had triumphed eight times, held the record of the most titles conquered at the Championships.
+In 1994, the top 16 players in the world qualified for the Championships, and, unlike in present times, there was no round-robin format.
+Since 1984, it was the only tournament on the women’s tour where the final was played under a best-to-five sets format.
+Navratilova, who had triumphed eight times, held the record of the most titles won at the Championships.

-Seeing Martina Navratilova competing at the 1994 year-end Masters Cup was everything but unusual to the New York crowd : the former world No 1 had reached the final of the tournament no less than 14 times, including 10 consecutive times, clinching a record of eight titles.
-However, even if she was still world No 5, she hadn’t triumphed at Madison Square Garden in eight years, since her win over Steffi Graf, in 1986 (7-6, 6-3, 6-2).
-What made this particular appearance special was that Navratilova, who now competed under the American flag, had already announced that 1994 was her final year on the tour, she was competing there for the last time.
+Seeing Martina Navratilova competing at the 1994 year-end WTA Tour Championships was anything but unusual for the New York crowd.
+The former world No 1 had reached the final of the tournament no less than 14 times, including 10 in a row, winning a record eight titles in singles.
+However, even if she was still world No 5, she hadn’t triumphed at Madison Square Garden in eight years, the last coming in 1986 over Steffi Graf (7-6, 6-3, 6-2).
+What made this particular appearance special was that Navratilova, who now competed under the American flag, had already announced that 1994 was going to be her final year on the tour, which meant that she was competing there for the last time.

-In the first round, she faced Sabatini, world No 9, from Argentina.
-The two players knew each other quite well, as they had already faced each other 20 times, with Navratilova leading their head-to-head 15-5.
-There was no real favourite in this match, as Navratilova had proven that she was still competitive at the highest level by reaching the Wimbledon final in July, while Sabatini had just reached the semi-finals at Flushing Meadows a couple of months earlier.
+In the first round, she faced Sabatini, ranked No 9 in the world that time.
+The two players knew each other’s games quite well, as they had already faced each other 20 times, with Navratilova leading their head-to-head 15-5.
+There was no real favourite in this match as Navratilova had proven that she was still competitive at the highest level by reaching the Wimbledon final in July, while Sabatini had reached the semi-finals at Flushing Meadows a couple of months earlier.

-Yet, from the first games, the Argentinian took a hold on the match, firing 37 winners and mixing sharp passing shots with delightful lobs to neutralize Navratilova’s serve and volley game.
-The 9-time Wimbledon champion seemed powerless, despite the cheering of the New York crowd and the support of her mother.
+Yet, from the first few games, the Argentine took a hold on the match, firing 37 winners and mixing sharp passing shots with delightful lobs to neutralize Navratilova’s serve-and-volley game.
+The nine-time Wimbledon champion seemed powerless, despite the cheering of the New York crowd and the support of her mother.
 Sabatini won the first set, 6-4.